abdelaliichou/dsl/README.md

 **Attributes:**
 - `variableName: String` - Name of the variable

 **Design Choice:** Uses String name instead of a direct reference to VariableDeclaration.
-This simplifies the metamodel but requires scope resolution during interpretation/compilation.
+This simplifies the metamodel.

 **Example:**
 ```java